Israel Space Agency: SpaceIL

 The SpaceIL is a non-governmental organization made up of multidisciplinary team of Israeli scientists and space aficionados.
 The organization was formed to compete in the international Google Lunar X Prize competition.

 The SpaceIL team developed a robotic spacecraft, built as a microsatellite, weighing around 500 kg.
 It was designed to be launched and then land on the Moon bearing the Israeli flag.
 To win, they must have been the first to launch, fly, and land the spacecraft on the Moon then transmit live video feed back to Earth.
 The team intended to donate the prize, about $30 million, toward space education, if they won it.

 On 11 April 2019, Beresheet crash-landed on the lunar surface.
 Prior to impact, the probe had been able to take two last photographs: a view of itself against the Moon, and a closer shot of the Moon's surface.

 On 13 April 2019, Morris Kahn announced that a new mission, named Beresheet 2 would attempt a second time to land on the Moon.
 The planned date is 2024.
 At World Space Week in Dubai, in October 2021, Israel and the UAE ministers of science and technology announced plans for cooperation on the mission.
-Said Kahn to the Global Investment Forum in Dubai, "It would be wonderful if we could develop a space program that would be a combination of Israel and the Arab world, “I would welcome it – if it fits in with the program the Emirates have.
-They have an ambitious program.”
+Said Kahn to the Global Investment Forum in Dubai, "It would be wonderful if we could develop a space program that would be a combination of Israel and the Arab world, "I would welcome it – if it fits in with the program the Emirates have.
+They have an ambitious program."

+In January 2025 it was announced that the Italian space agency and the Israeli space agency will collaborate on the Beresheet 2 mission.
+The joint lunar exploration initiative was established through a Memorandum of Understanding signed between the Israel Space Agency (ISA) and the Italian Space Agency (ASI).
+The agreement was formalized by ISA Director-General Brig.
+Gen. Uri Oron and ASI President Prof. Teodoro Velente during the 20th Ilan Ramon International Space Conference in Tel Aviv.
+According to Globes the collaboration facilitates joint development of advanced technologies, such as landing sensors, communications systems, navigation, and control mechanisms.
+Although the final budget is yet to be decided, preliminary estimates suggest funding will exceed €10 million.